TheUsefulLists/UsefulMods/README.md

 ## Disclaimer

 While we try our best to check and make sure there are no malicious mods/software on our list, We are not responasable if you get infected with malware or a virus from anything on this list, It is not possible for us to check each and every version of every item on this list.
-You are responasable to check anything you download from the internet using hashes (when provided), extraction software that allows you to see when is inside it, or by any means you see fit, You can also check each file using
+You are responasable to check anything you download from the internet using hashes (when provided), extraction software that allows you to see when is inside it, or by any means you see fit.

 ## Version List